CHIP-SPV/hipMM/docs/install/BUILD.rst

    print(hipmm.__version__)

-You should see output that is similar to:
+You should see output similar to:

 .. code:: text